orsolyalukacs/moview/README.md

 ## Components & how they work
 - App:       Moview app logo is shown on initial state, before a Search method has been fired.
+             One can search for movie titles, and once those are loaded, to related movies.
+             A spinner is shown while data is being fetched from the API.
+             If no movies found during search, displays an error message.
 - ButtonPrimary: Wraps Button component from Material UI in custom theme provided in utils directory.
 - SearchBar: Input search field and logos.
 Search for entered string (a movie title) after pressing the Enter key.
 - MovieCard: Shows movie poster image, title, release year, original language and rating.